IMPORTANT INFORMATION ABOUT PROCEDURES FOR OPENING A NEW ACCOUNT

 To help the government fight financial crime, Federal regulation requires certain financial institutions to obtain, verify, and record information about certain individuals who own or control legal entity customers at the time the customer opens a new account.

 A legal entity includes a corporation, limited liability company, or other entity that is created by a filing of a public document with a Secretary of State or similar office, a general partnership, and any similar business entity formed in the United States or a foreign country.
 Legal entity does not include sole proprietorships or natural persons opening accounts on their own behalf.
-It also does not include most trusts, as well as unincorporated associations (such as Scout Troops and youth sports leagues).
+It also does not include unincorporated associations (such as Scout Troops and youth sports leagues).
+Under some circumstances we may ask to verify the beneficial ownership details on an annual basis.

 We are required to collect the name, address, date of birth and Social Security number (or passport number or other similar information, in the case of foreign persons) for the following individuals (i.e., the beneficial owners):